Learning: Sensitization

 Sensitization is an example of non-associative learning in which the progressive amplification of a response follows repeated administrations of a stimulus.
 This is based on the notion that a defensive reflex to a stimulus such as withdrawal or escape becomes stronger after the exposure to a different harmful or threatening stimulus.
 An everyday example of this mechanism is the repeated tonic stimulation of peripheral nerves that occurs if a person rubs their arm continuously.
 After a while, this stimulation creates a warm sensation that can eventually turn painful.
 This pain results from a progressively amplified synaptic response of the peripheral nerves.
 This sends a warning that the stimulation is harmful.
 Sensitization is thought to underlie both adaptive as well as maladaptive learning processes in the organism.

 Active learning

-Active learning occurs when a person takes control of his/her learning experience.
+Active learning occurs when a person takes control of their learning experience.
 Since understanding information is the key aspect of learning, it is important for learners to recognize what they understand and what they do not.
 By doing so, they can monitor their own mastery of subjects.
 Active learning encourages learners to have an internal dialogue in which they verbalize understandings.
 This and other meta-cognitive strategies can be taught to a child over time.
 Studies within metacognition have proven the value in active learning, claiming that the learning is usually at a stronger level as a result.
 In addition, learners have more incentive to learn when they have control over not only how they learn but also what they learn.
 Active learning is a key characteristic of student-centered learning.
 Conversely, passive learning and direct instruction are characteristics of teacher-centered learning (or traditional education).